Why Communication & Content Strategy is Important?

 - Facebook, Linked In, and Google+ are known as social networking

 - Instagram, Snapchat, and Pinterest are photo sharing

 - YouTube, Facebook Live, Periscope, and Vimeo are video sharing

 In terms of usage, all countries have different lists of popular social media networks.
 In India, the number of internet users both in rural and urban areas has increased over the last few years, especially in 2020.
 It is expected to cross the figure of 639 million users by December 2020.

-Imagine the reach and penetration of message in India and across the world with this kind of growth in users across all social media platforms.
+Imagine the reach and penetration of messages in India and across the world with this kind of growth in users across all social media platforms.

-There is hardly any impact if you keep on sharing your views/message without taking into account various important points as below:
+There is hardly any impact if you keep on sharing your views/messages without taking into account various important points as below: